-Bill C-49 should be considered in the context of Canada's relevant international commitments, which are briefly outlined in this section.
+Bill C-4 should be considered in the context of Canada's relevant international commitments, which are briefly outlined in this section.
 The United Nations Protocol against the Smuggling of Migrants by Land, Sea and Air and its parent convention, the Convention against Transnational Organized Crime, address these issues and provide a broad legal framework for countering these activities.
-Canada's efforts to prevent and combat migrant smuggling are guided by the convention and its protocol, to whose drafting Canada made a substantial contribution and which it ratified in 2002.
-Migrant smuggling has been an internationally recognized crime since 2004, when these instruments came into force.
+Canada's efforts to prevent and combat migrant smuggling are guided by the convention and its protocol, which Canada helped to draft.
+These were ratified by Canada in 2002.
+Migrant smuggling became an internationally recognized crime in 2004, when these instruments came into force.

 In international law, the "smuggling of migrants" is defined as "the procurement, in order to obtain, directly or indirectly, a financial or other material benefit, of the illegal entry of a person into a State Party of which the person is not a national or permanent resident."
 It is important to note that while the terms "human trafficking" and "human smuggling" have been used interchangeably in regards to these arrivals, human smuggling and human trafficking are vastly different offences.
-Whereas "human smuggling" is typically a business transaction that ends upon arrival, individuals who are "trafficked" are assumed not to have given their consent and are considered to be "victims" or "survivors."
+"Human smuggling" is typically a consensual business transaction, generally between the smuggler and the individuals seeking entry, which ends upon arrival.
+Individuals who are "trafficked," meanwhile, are assumed not to have given their consent, are often forced to work for their traffickers upon arrival and are considered to be "victims" or "survivors."

-As a signatory to the 1951 United Nations Convention Relating to the Status of Refugees and its Protocol, Canada cannot return people to territories where they face persecution on the basis of their race, religion, nationality, or membership in a particular social group or political opinion.
+As a signatory to the 1951 United Nations Convention Relating to the Status of Refugees and its Protocol, Canada cannot return people to territories where they face persecution on the basis of their race, religion, nationality or membership in a particular social group or political opinion.
 These persons are known as Convention refugees.

-Canada is also signatory to the United Nations Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment, and the implementation of Canada's commitment to this international instrument is reflected in its domestic law and practice.
-As a result, in Canada, refugee protection is also conferred on "persons in need of protection" who face individualized risk of death, torture, or cruel and unusual treatment or punishment.
+Canada is also a signatory party to the United Nations Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment.
+As a result, in Canada, refugee protection is also conferred on "persons in need of protection" who face individualized risk of death, torture, or cruel and unusual treatment or punishment if returned to their country of origin or of habitual residence.

 The Canadian Charter of Rights and Freedoms is also an important part of the legal framework for those seeking asylum in Canada.
-In 1985, the Supreme Court of Canada decided in Singh v. the Minister of Employment and Immigration that the Charter protects refugee claimants; this decision has been instrumental in setting the standards for procedural fairness that must be met in such cases.
+10 In 1985, the Supreme Court of Canada decided in Singh v.
+Minister of Employment and Immigration that the Charter protects refugee claimants; 11 this decision has been instrumental in setting the standards for procedural fairness that must be met in such cases.
+12